dlstrong/github-training-brain-dumps/github_directions.md

 If you can't find this window, you can go up to View and select Show Repositories List.

-Right now you may only see the one we just cloned, `jupyter-rr-demo-repo`.
+Right now you may only see the one we just cloned, `swc-forklesson`.
 Click on the name to go into that repository's view.

 You can always use normal file navigation to find the folder that was just made, but there's a nice selection of shortcuts within the application.
-THese are in different spots depending on your OS.
+These are in different spots depending on your OS.

-* Mac:  with on the upper menu, click Repository and select Show in Finder.
+* Mac:  click Repository and select Show in Finder.
-* Windows:  click the gear (upper right) and select Show in Explorer.
+* Windows:  click Repository and select Show in Explorer.

 This will take you directly to your local folder for this repository.